lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * SCHC C/D: Static Context Header Compression Compressor/Decompressor.
 A mechanism used in both sides, at the Dev and at the network to achieve Compression/Decompression of headers.
 SCHC C/D uses SCHC rules to perform compression and decompression.

+* SCHC F/R: Static Context Header Compression Fragmentation/Reassembly.
+A protocol used in both sides, at the Dev and at the network to achieve Fragmentation/Reassembly of fragments.
+SCHC F/R has three reliability modes.

 * SCHC Fragment: A data unit that carries a subset of a SCHC Packet.
-SCHC Fragmentation is needed when the size of a SCHC packet exceeds the available payload size of the underlying L2 technology data unit.
+SCHC F/R is needed when the size of a SCHC packet exceeds the available payload size of the underlying L2 technology data unit.
 See {{Frag}}.

 * SCHC Packet: A packet (e.g. an IPv6 packet) whose header has been compressed as per the header compression mechanism